-So I’m planning and it is coming along beautifully… and so, I’m sharing my tips and the awesome printable I’ve made up with you my dear readers, because getting your kiddos to read is awesome!
+So I’m planning and it is coming along beautifully… and so, I’m sharing my tips to start a kid’s book club and the awesome printable I’ve made up with you my dear readers, because getting your kiddos to read is awesome!

 Before I get into the nitty-gritty details of book club planning I want to tell you about something that will make planning even easier!
 Seriously making life easier is always a win right??